iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="JwtPresentationValidator+validate"></a>

-### jwtPresentationValidator.validate(presentation_jwt, holder, issuers, validation_options, fail_fast) ⇒ [<code>DecodedJwtPresentation</code>](#DecodedJwtPresentation)
+### jwtPresentationValidator.validate(presentation_jwt, holder, validation_options) ⇒ [<code>DecodedJwtPresentation</code>](#DecodedJwtPresentation)
-Validates a `JwtPresentation`.
+Validates a [`JwtPresentation`].

 The following properties are validated according to `options`:
 - the JWT can be decoded into semantically valid presentation.
 - the expiration and issuance date contained in the JWT claims.
 - the holder's signature.
-- the relationship between the holder and the credential subjects.
-- the signatures and some properties of the constituent credentials (see `CredentialValidator`).

 Validation is done with respect to the properties set in `options`.

 # Warning
+* This method does NOT validate the constituent credentials, nor the relationship between the credentials' issuers and the presentation holder.
-The lack of an error returned from this method is in of itself not enough to conclude that the presentation can be trusted.
+* The lack of an error returned from this method is in of itself not enough to conclude that the presentation can be trusted.
 This section contains more information on additional checks that should be carried out before and after calling this method.

 ## The state of the supplied DID Documents.
 The caller must ensure that the DID Documents in `holder` and `issuers` are up-to-date.

 ## Properties that are not validated
  There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated, such as:
-`credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
+`verifiableCredential`, credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
 These should be manually checked after validation, according to your requirements.

 # Errors